OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-27.md

 ## Ezekiel 27:29

-> All who handle the oars
+> All those who manage the oars
-> will abandon their ships;
+> will leave their ships behind;
 > the mariners and all the sailors
 > will stand on the shore.